Bala Prasad Awasthi

-Awasthi Bala Prasad is an Indian politician and a member of the 16th Legislative Assembly in India.
+Bala Prasad Awasthi is an Indian politician and a member of the 16th Legislative Assembly in India.
 He represented the Mohammdi constituency of Uttar Pradesh and is a member of the Bhartiya Janta Party political party.

 Early life and education

-Awasthi Bala Prasad was born in Lakhimpur Kheri district.
+Awasthi was born in Lakhimpur Kheri district.
 He attended the University of Lucknow and attained Bachelor of Laws degree.

 Political career

-Awasthi Bala Prasad has been a MLA for three terms.
-He represented the Mohammdi constituency and is a member of the Bharatiya Janata Party political party.
-Prasad was earlier a member of the Bahujan Samaj Party.
+Bala Prasad Awasthi has been a MLA for four terms.
+He represents the Mohammdi constituency and is a member of the Bharatiya Janata Party.
+Prasad was earlier a member of the Bahujan Samaj Party, and defected to the BJP in August 2016.
+He briefly joined the Samajwadi Party in 2022 and returned to the BJP after 18 days.